NSSAC/escape-abm/docs/howto-setup-jupyterlab-locally.rst

 Howto setup Jupyter Lab for local EpiSim37 development
 ======================================================

-To run EpiSim37 on a local machine one needs to install a C++ compiler, CMake, and HDF5 libraries using their system's package manager.
-For the rest of the dependencies we recommend using the Conda package manager.
+For this setup we shall use the Conda package manager.

 Installation instructions for Miniconda can be found `here <https://docs.conda.io/en/latest/miniconda.html>`_.